satwikkansal/wtfpython/README.md

 None
 ```

-#### 💡 Explaination
+#### 💡 Explanation

-Most methods that modiy the items of sequence/mapping objects like `list.append`, `dict.update`, `list.sort`, etc modify the objects in-place and return `None`.
+Most methods that modify the items of sequence/mapping objects like `list.append`, `dict.update`, `list.sort`, etc. modify the objects in-place and return `None`.
 The rationale behind this is to improve performance by avoiding making a copy of the object if the operation can be done in-place (Referred from [here](http://docs.python.org/2/faq/design.html#why-doesn-t-list-sort-return-the-sorted-list))

 ---
 ###  Deleting a list item while iterating over it